 Theme: Cardiovascular Disease

 - Community Engagement

-Dr Cher-Rin Chong is an NHMRC Peter Doherty Biomedical Early Career Fellow (#1162356) for 2019-2022.
+Dr Cher-Rin Chong is an NHMRC Peter Doherty Biomedical Early Career Fellow (#1162356) and a Heart Foundation Fellow (#102126) for 2019-2022.
 Her project is investigating a “Novel strategy to prevent cardiovascular complications in diabetes: the role of poly(ADP-ribose) polymerase-1 inhibition”.
 Hear Cher-Rin talk about her research in this video.
 A brief description of project: The diabetic heart is characterized by inflammation and low energy status, resulting in heart failure, impaired vessel function and blood clot formation.
 Previous studies found that such processes involve the uncontrolled over-activation of an enzyme called PARP-1, usually responsible for repairing damaged DNA.
 This project will seek to better understand the extent to which PARP-1 is activated, and the impact of its inhibition on vascular, platelet and cardiac metabolism in diabetes.

 Dr Cher-Rin Chong is a clinical pharmacist who completed her PhD under the supervision of Professor John Horowitz and Associate Professor Betty Sallustio at the BHI and The University of Adelaide.
 She then spent two years undertaking postdoctoral research at the University of Oxford, England 2015 on a prestigious Oxford Nuffield Medical Fellowship.
 In Oxford she worked with Professor Kieran Clarke and her research group in the Department of Physiology, Anatomy & Genetics.

 Cher-Rin’s PhD research focussed on improving the efficiency of the heart in two ways: